 201 SCREW 202 BRADAWL

-201 When using a quicker stroke the screw skimmed the surface leaving a jagged texture, interspersed with few triangles.
+201 Faster marks using the screw skimmed the surface leaving a jagged texture, interspersed with few triangles.
 NOT SUCCESSFUL

 203 The knife was not particularly successful.
 The marks that were made were not defined and seems messy.
 UNSUCCESSFUL